Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Deploy-using-multiple-module-declarations-with-orchestration.md

       - [settings.management.tf](#modulesmanagementsettingsmanagementtf)
       - [variables.tf](#modulesmanagementvariablestf)

-> **NOTE:** You can find a copy of the code used in this example in the [examples/400-multi](https://github.com/Azure/terraform-azurerm-caf-enterprise-scale/tree/main/examples/400-multi) folder of the module repository.
+> **NOTE:** You can find a copy of the code used in this example in the [examples/400-multi-with-orchestration](https://github.com/Azure/terraform-azurerm-caf-enterprise-scale/tree/main/examples/400-multi-with-orchestration) folder of the module repository.

-For simplicity and to show the important concepts, this example will deploy everything using a single root module.
+This example will deploy everything using a single root module.
+The root module acts as an orchestration module, and will group all ALZ module instances into a single Terraform workspace.
 We have also reduced the number of files used in each module to make the modules easier to understand.

-The root module acts as an orchestration module, and will group all ALZ module instances into a single Terraform workspace.
-To deploy across multiple Terraform workspaces, simply copy the individual `modules/*` folders and refactor using your preferred approach for linking outputs between Terraform workspaces.
-Be careful to ensure you use consistent inputs across the module instances, as demonstrated in this example.

-For more information on linking modules through remote state, see the following resources:

-- [remote_state][terraform_remote_state]
-- [The terraform_remote_state Data Source][terraform_remote_state_data_store]
-- [tfe_outputs][terraform_tfe_outputs] (If using Terraform Cloud or Terraform Enterprise)

 > **TIP:** The exact number of resources created depends on the module configuration, but you can expect around 425 resources to be created by this example.

+## Example root module

 ### `main.tf`